joshgerdes/jekyll-uno/_drafts/full-end-to-end-encryption-on-an-azure-webapp-using-cloudflare.md

 * *.scm.azure-mobile.net
 * *.sso.azurewebsites.net

-This certificate allows you to use HTTPS using the default azurewebsites URL, which gets created when you create your Azure WebApp.
+This certificate allows you to use HTTPS using the default azurewebsites URL, which gets created when you create your Azure WebApp, but if you want to use your own Custom Domain, then these certificates are invalid.

 ## Prerequisites